-- financial performance - financial reporting process - scope of work, performance and independence of Ombudsman Victoria's internal audit function - scope of work of Ombudsman Victoria's external auditor - development, implementation and operation of Ombudsman Victoria's risk management framework - accountability and internal control affecting the financial operations of Ombudsman Victoria - effectiveness of Ombudsman Victoria's management information systems and other systems of internal financial control - acceptability, disclosure and correct accounting treatment of any significant transactions which are not part of Ombudsman Victoria's normal course of business.
+- scope of work of VO's external auditor - development, implementation and operation of VO's risk management framework - accountability and internal control affecting the financial operations of VO - effectiveness of VO's management information systems and other systems of internal financial control - acceptability, disclosure and correct accounting treatment of any significant transactions which are not part of VO's normal course of business.

-Audit and Risk Management Committee's Statement on Risk Management
+Audit and Risk Management Committee - Statement on risk management

-My office has comprehensive risk management strategies and risk management plans in place.
-The strategies and plans provide for risks to be identified, managed, monitored and reported to the senior executive group and to the Audit and Risk Management Committee.
-My office now also has in place a business continuity plan which will ensure that business functions continue in the event of outages of critical systems or facilities.
+My office has comprehensive risk management strategies and risk management plans in place consistent with the Australian/New Zealand Risk Management Standard.
+The strategies, plans and associated control systems provide for risks to be identified, managed, monitored and reported to the senior executive group and to the Audit and Risk Management Committee.
+My office now also has in place a business continuity plan which will ensure that VO's business functions are able to continue in the event of outages of critical systems or facilities.